Afghan Hound

 The breed first gained international attention in the early 20th century, when British officers stationed in Afghanistan brought the dogs back to England.
 The Afghan Hound quickly became a favorite of the British aristocracy and was featured in numerous dog shows and exhibitions.

 In the United States, the Afghan Hound was first introduced in the 1920s, and it quickly gained a following among dog enthusiasts.
-The breed was recognized by the American Kennel Club in 1926, and it has remained a popular show dog and family pet ever since.
+The breed was recognized by the American Kennel Club in 1926, and it has remained a famous show dog and family pet ever since.

-Despite its popularity, the Afghan Hound has also faced numerous challenges throughout its history.
+Despite its popularity, the Afghan Hound has faced numerous challenges throughout its history.
 The breed suffered greatly during the Soviet invasion of Afghanistan in the 1980s, and many dogs were killed or forced to flee the country.

-Highlights & Features of Afghan Hound
+Highlights of Afghan Hound

-The Afghan Hound is a graceful and elegant dog breed that is native to Afghanistan.
 Here are some highlights of the Afghan Hound breed in India:

 Health: Like all breeds, the Afghan Hound is susceptible to certain health issues such as hip dysplasia, eye problems, and cancer.
-It is important to buy from a reputable breeder who screens their dogs for these conditions.

-Vital Stats & Physical appearance of Afghan Hound
+Vital Stats of Afghan Hound

 Some of the Vital stats of the Afghan hound dog breed: